-See https://connect.fontys.nl/instituten/fibs/Institute/Pages/OER.aspx for the specific information for each cohort/study programme..
+See https://connect.fontys.nl/instituten/fibs/Institute/Pages/OER.aspx for the specific information for each cohort/study programme and the transition matrix.

 Article 44 Unforeseen cases

 The Examination Board decides in all cases not provided for by the study programme-specific part of the TER, unless the issue is covered by the institute director's competency.